The project

 Under what conditions will Supernova rent the room to Cinema Nova?

 One of the common threads that governed the reflection on the purchase of the long lease right is to ensure that the non-profit Nova pays the lowest possible rent.
-However, Nova ASBL* has been paying a low rent since 2001 (€10,000 per year), but its lease expires in May 2024.
-There is a great risk that it cannot be renewed under the same conditions.
-The objective is therefore that the rent requested by Supernova Coop from Nova ASBL is as close as possible to the rent currently paid, in order not to disrupt the financial balance of Cinema Nova and its ability to invest in non-commercial programming and quality.
+However, Nova ASBL* has been paying a low rent since 2001 (€10,000 per year), and the lease expired on the 11th of May 2024.
+The rent requested by Supernova Coop from Nova ASBL is as close as possible to the rent currently paid, in order not to disrupt the financial balance of Cinema Nova and its ability to invest in non-commercial programming and quality.
 Supernova Coop’s financial plan provides, in consultation with Cinema Nova, to set this rent at €15,000 per year.

 Does Supernova have any control over the activities of Cinema Nova?